MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

 5. Click the **Add new app** button on the bottom-right corner of the page.
 6. Locate the project's app secret on the new app's Getting Started page.
 You can also find the app secret on the application project's **Settings** page - access the menu in the page's upper right corner, then select the **Copy app secret** item to copy the app secret to the clipboard.

-> [!NOTE]
-> In App Center, an application project's app secret is like an API key for your app; it enables remote systems to interact with your application project.
-It doesn't provide any access to your account, nor can it be used to invoke App Center REST APIs (to trigger builds or send push notifications for example).
-With App Center Analytics or Crashes, for example, the app secret connects event and telemetry data to a specific application in App Center.
-If you're publishing your application source code in a public location (if you are working on an open source project, for example) you must not include the app secret with your project's code.
-Either inject the app secret at build time, or store the secret in an external file that is not deployed with the project during publishing to an online repository.

 ## 3. Add the App Center SDK to the project

 ### Installing the SDK